 This animated version of Richard Adams’s bestselling novel about a group of rabbits searching for a new home was a box-office success, despite the difficulty of being pigeonholed as a “kids’ movie” but released with a PG certificate (for several genuinely scary scenes).

-In fact, its faithful retelling of the story gives the movie a dark sophistication that will attract older children and their parents.
+In fact, the faithful retelling of the story of a colony of rabbits seeking a new home after the destruction of their warren gives the movie a dark sophistication that will attract older children and their parents.
+Next to Bambi, this often harrowing film must surely hold a record for most children traumatised.

 Hurt and Rosen would reunite for the animated dramatisation of Adams’s darker follow-up, The Plague Dogs.
 And the tale is crowned (or saddled, according to taste) with Art Garfunkel’s rendition of the chart-topping Bright Eyes.